-While several authors briefly mention maximum entropy as a possible line of approach, we believe that the current paper is the first that provides an in-depth analysis of maximum entropy as a viable alternative.
+While several authors briefly mention maximum entropy as a possible line of approach, we believe that the current paper is the first that provides an in-depth analysis on how maximum entropy performs in comparison with other alternatives.
 The intention of this work has not been to disparage Scarf's rule or minimax regret as both are interesting and relevant theories.
 Instead, we wished to focus on the positive performance of the maximum entropy approach.
 In the maximum entropy approach, we seek the most probable distribution given the information we have at hand.
 It then follows intuitively that this approach leads to a better average simply because many distributions are fairly close to the most likely one.